 At each statement of financial position date, the entity reviews the carrying amount of its tangible fixed assets to determine whether there is any indication that any items have suffered an impairment loss.
-If any such indication exists, the recoverable amount of an asset is estimated in order to determine the extent of the impairment loss, if any.
-Where it is not possible to estimate the recoverable amount of the asset, the entity estimates the recoverable amount of the cash-generating unit to which the asset belongs.
+If any such indication

 Fund accounting

 Unrestricted income funds are general funds that are available for use at the trustees discretion in furtherance of the objectives of the charity.